harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/6-ccm-budgets/create-a-budget.md

 helpdocs_is_published: true
 ---

 Harness CCM Budgets allow you to set custom budgets and receive alerts when your costs exceed (or are forecasted to exceed) your budget.
+You can create budgets for the entire fiscal year.

 This topic describes how to create a new budget.